dumbmatter/fakeIndexedDB/src/test/web-platform-tests/README.md

 The test expectations (pass, fail, unstable, skip) are in the `manifests` folder.
 As you fix tests, you can either remove the `FAIL`/`UNSTABLE`/`skip` lines from the manifest files, or delete the file entirely if the whole thing is passing.

+Currently `skip = true` means the file is completely irreelvant (like ones using stuff that can't feasibly run in Node.js like iframes).
+These files will then be skipped during testing and when updating the Web Platform Tests comparison table in README.md.
+If we ever need to skip a file for some other reason, we will have to revisit this.

 To update all the manifest files at once based on the current test results, run:

 ```sh